xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 x Enumerate Chrome Extensions.
 (Testing Phase) If you experience any issues with this feature, feel free to report as an issue.
 (Removed 01-20-2023 (Noisy feature)

 ### Recent Updates to WinInspect (02-16-2023)
-- Added enumeration of Chrome Extension back onto the script.
-The script will attempt to lookup the extension and name it appropriately.
+- Added enumeration of Chrome Extensions back into the script.
+The script will also attempt to lookup the extension and name it appropriately.

 ## ScanDLL